CruGlobal/aem-guava-package/README.md

-# Sample AEM project template
+# Guava Package

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is an AEM package wrapper for the Guava library used in our projects.

 ## Modules